chaseltb/full-stack-stock-app/stock-app-plan-detailed.md

 - Repository and service classes must be fully tested with both negative and positive cases.
 Do not use your "production" data file to test your repository.
 - account type enum with the investment account (retirement, investing).
 - Asset Type enum with the type of stock
-- Country enum with country names and codes
-- Currency enum with currency signs and names

 ## ERD Diagram
 ![ERD Diagram shouwing relations between User, Countries, Currencies, Portfolio, UserPortfolio, Stocks, Orders, and Portfolio Orders](ERD.png)